CheckFirst

 IF Set your conditions ––––––––––––––––––––––––––––––– THEN If conditions are met, do this ELSE If conditions are not met, do this

-See our list of functions you can use to set your conditions.
+See our you can use to set your conditions.

 IF statements